-It will extend your knowledge of the processes that underpin and facilitate language learning.
-You'll learn about the new developments in applied linguistics research and will be able to reflect on these in light of your own practical expertise.
+You'll learn about new developments in applied linguistics research and will be able to reflect on these in light of your own practical expertise.

-The MA Applied Linguistics for English Language Teaching is designed for applicants from the UK or overseas who wish to pursue a career in teaching English as a foreign language.
+This course is designed for applicants from the UK or overseas who wish to pursue a career in teaching English as a foreign language.
 You should have an equivalent of at least 12 months of classroom experience of teaching English on a full-time basis.
-The course offers advanced enquiry into the processes of language learning, with specific reference to learning English as a foreign language.
+You'll study the processes of language learning, with specific reference to learning English as a foreign language.

-You will choose one option module from the following three:
+You will take at least one option module from a list similar to the following:

-Your other option module may be chosen from the following:
+Your second option module can come from a list similar to the following:

 You will develop, design, implement and manage your own original research project, supervised by a member of staff with the relevant experience for your topic.
 To complete this masters degree, you will produce a 12,000-word dissertation based on your research project.

 Every course at York is built on a distinctive set of learning outcomes.
 These will give you a clear understanding of what you will be able to accomplish at the end of the course and help you explain what you can offer employers.
 Our academics identify the knowledge, skills, and experiences you'll need upon graduation and then design the course to get you there.

 Building a bridge between research and practice is one of the big challenges facing education at the moment.
 Here in York that challenge is being met.
 There’s top quality research here in the Department of Education, but more than that, there is a concern about whether or not it has an impact in the nation’s classrooms and whether it influences the decisions that politicians take.Baroness Estelle Morris, former UK Secretary of State for Education

 Chair of the University of York's Department of Education Advisory Board